billstclair/elm-xml-extra/README.md

-The [billstclair/elm-xml-extra](http://package.elm-lang.org/packages/billstclair/elm-xml-extra/latest) package is an extension of the [eeue56/elm-xml](http://package.elm-lang.org/packages/eeue56/elm-xml/latest) package that simplifies creating Decoders for.
+The [billstclair/elm-xml-extra](http://package.elm-lang.org/packages/billstclair/elm-xml-extra/latest) package is an extension of the [eeue56/elm-xml](http://package.elm-lang.org/packages/eeue56/elm-xml/latest) package that simplifies creating Decoders for XML it parses.

 Given these definitions: